 When I talk about living with intention and making a choice THIS IS WHAT I’M TALKING ABOUT.

-[Recommended Reading: taking control of your life doesn’t just require you to take control of yourself, it also means letting go of control over the things that you can’t truly control (yet often try to do regardless).
-Learn more about that by reading The Importance of Letting Go of Control So You Can Stop Trying So Hard and Instead Feel at Peace].
+Taking control of your life doesn’t just require you to take control of yourself, it also means letting go of control over the things that you can’t truly control (yet often try to do regardless).
+Learn more about how to do that by listening to Episode #100 of the Life & Law Podcast (all about What Cancer Taught Me – including what letting go really is).

 How to Take Control of Your Emotions (So They Don’t Take Control Over You)